 Agile software development challenges security teams with a lack of visibility.
 First, thanks to the introduction of third-party platforms, the surface to be monitored has grown in size and complexity.
 Without proper visibility of the entire supply chain, it’s difficult to get real-time insight into the most vulnerable areas.
-Second, organizations commonly use multiple disparate point products, each with siloed responsibility and visibility, to perform various security checks at different points in an application’s lifecycle.
+Second, organisations commonly use multiple disparate point products, each with siloed responsibility and visibility, to perform various security cheques at different points in an application’s lifecycle.
 This approach can create blind spots that malicious actors may exploit.

 A CNAPP increases the visibility of all components and stages in the application lifecycle.
-It stands out because it gives context to the information that’s been analyzed, showing the various relationships.
+It stands out because it gives context to the information that’s been analysed, showing the various relationships.
 It also provides actionable information at a granular level, making it easy for developers to correct security issues, such as misconfigurations, within their existing toolset.
-This information is also crucial for creating and prioritizing alerts based on the level of risk they present.
+This information is also crucial for creating and prioritising alerts based on the level of risk they present.

 2. Early error detection

-One of the benefits of cloud-native applications for organizations is the possibility of increased collaboration.
+One of the benefits of cloud-native applications for organisations is the possibility of increased collaboration.
 Many teams can work on various parts of a project without interfering with each other.
 For instance, developers can pull the latest versions to test configurations before pushing their latest updates.
 Then, the updates they push can automatically be tested and rolled out in minutes.
 This increases speed to market but, in expanding the sources from which vulnerabilities can originate, it presents a cloud security threat.

 A CNAPP overcomes this challenge by shifting the security barriers closer to development.
-Scanning artifacts for security vulnerabilities before they’re processed ensures risky components are caught before being deployed.
+Scanning artefacts for security vulnerabilities before they’re processed ensures risky components are caught before being deployed.
 It also ensures misconfigurations in files, like infrastructure as code templates, are caught early.
 In a collaborative environment, avoiding sharing misconfigured files can save a lot of time.

 3. End-to-end protection

-A CNAPP resolves this by enabling organizations to secure their development production processes and infrastructure from end to end.
-This means that they can view the holistic security posture from when development artifacts are received to when the application is in production.
+A CNAPP resolves this by enabling organisations to secure their development production processes and infrastructure from end to end.
+This means that they can view the holistic security posture from when development artefacts are received to when the application is in production.
 If an issue is identified in production, it can be easily traced back to its origin.
 Having a unified view of all the ongoing processes helps with real-time monitoring of cloud-based applications and infrastructure, while enabling speedier remediation of issues, such as misconfigurations.

 4. Ease of automation